Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Intelligent, trainable, people-pleaser

-If you’re in the market for a dog that wants to make you happy, the Irish Doodle may be a good fit for you.
-These dogs are intelligent and trainable, and their people-pleasing nature makes them a good pick for sports and an active lifestyle.
+If you’re searching for a dog that wants to make you happy, the Irish Doodle may be a good fit for you.
+They’re intelligent and trainable, and their people-pleasing nature makes them a good pick for sports and an active lifestyle.
 They require regular brushing but are not likely to have over-the-top grooming needs.

 37. Flandoodle (Bouvier des Flandres x Poodle)